 Documenting a formal process for getting things done makes training and overall operations more efficient.
 The business leader doesn’t have to wonder why individual employees aren’t as familiar with the essential information that every employee should know.

-Formal processes are also a significant reason why businesses like McDonald’s can consistently open more locations without compromising the quality of their products.
+Formal processes are also a significant reason businesses like McDonald’s can consistently open more locations without compromising their products’ quality.
 Every McDonald’s follows the same processes and therefore operates with the same speed and efficiency.

 Business Growth: Strong Leadership